bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 Refresh the page.
 The Categories list should disappear from the footer.

-Next, add a directory to `templates/components` called `footer` and create a new `categories.html` template there. (ex: `templates/components/footer/categories.html`).
+Next, add a directory to `templates/components` called `footer` and create a new `categories.html` template there (for example, `templates/components/footer/categories.html`).
 Then, paste the code block from the previous step into `category.html`.

 ```html
 <article class="footer-info-col footer-info-col--small">